cryptobuks1/paytokensd/docs/API.rst

 ^^^^^^^^^

 Everywhere in the API an asset is referenced as an uppercase alphabetic (base
-26) string name of the asset, of at least 4 characters in length and not starting with 'A', or as 'BTC' or 'XCP' as appropriate.
+26) string name of the asset, of at least 4 characters in length and not starting with 'A', or as 'WDC' or 'XBJ' as appropriate.
 Examples are:

-- "BTC"
+- "WDC"
-- "XCP"
+- "XBJ"
 - "FOOBAR"

 .. _quantitys: